-It is the responsibility of directors (or a company secretary, if one is appointed) to ensure these important records are accurate, up-to-date, and made available for public inspection at the company’s registered office address or an appropriate Single Alternate Inspection Location (SAIL address).
+Limited companies are legally required to keep and maintain a number of statutory registers and accounting records.
+As a company director, it is your responsibility to ensure that all of these company records and registers are accurate, up to date and made available for public inspection at the registered office address or Single Alternate Inspection Location (SAIL address).

-- Register of members – shareholders or guarantors
+- Register of members (shareholders or guarantors)

 - Register of directors

 - Register of directors’ usual residential addresses

 - Register of People with Significant Control (PSC register)

 - Register of charges and instruments creating charges (i.e. mortgages, secured loans)